pkp/pkp-docs/learning-ojs/en/settings-website.md

 **Forms**: This will enable all selected languages to be available when filling in online forms.

+If enabling multiple languages to appear in the UI, make sure that in Website Settings > Appearance > Sidebar Management the Language Toggle Block is selected to make that feature available to users.

 ## Plugins

 Use this page to see all of the installed plugins and find new plugins.